 Another thing that can cause pepper plant leaves to turn yellow is disease.
 Disease like bacterial leaf spot, wilt and phytophthora blight can all cause yellow leaves on a pepper plant.
 Typically, these diseases will have some other effect on the pepper leaves, such as brown leaf spots in the case of bacterial leaf spot, or wilted leaves in the case of wilt and phytophthora blight.

 Unfortunately, most diseases that affect peppers are untreatable and the plant must be discarded and you will not be able to plant another nightshade vegetable in that location for a full year.

 Yellow Leaves on a Pepper Plant Caused by Pests

 Pests can also cause pepper plants with yellow leaves.
 Pests like mites, aphids and psyllids will suck on the plant and divert nutrients and water.
 This will cause the pepper plant leaves to turn yellow.

-If you suspect that the yellow leaves on your pepper plant is cause by pests, treat the plant with an insecticide.
-Neem oil is a good choice as it only kills harmful pests and does not affect people, animals and beneficial insects.
+If you suspect that the yellow leaves on your pepper plant is caused by pests, treat the plant with an insecticide.
+Neem oil is a good choice, as it only kills harmful pests and does not affect people, animals and beneficial insects.